olivettiscuoladigitale/epub3-creator/README.md

 								]);

-In the example above section frontMatter has inside content an other section called epigraph that has a string content.
+In the example above section frontMatter has inside content an other section called `epigraph` that has a string content.
 We can use array of array of array x n. object inside content.

 ### Add nested object with inside html
-Waht about if we need to add some text/html before epigraph section?.
-We can do it set `tag` propery as html and leaving name as null:
+What about if we need to add some text/html before epigraph section without a section?
+We can do it set `tag` propery as `html` and leaving name as `null`:
  `{tag: "html", content: "<br>this is a content"}`

 	 epubCreator.addSections([